IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 # Features

+## External endpoint mocking

+This feature is active whenever a test is executed via Test Kit.
+It will provide default behavior (forwarding the request without processing it) and mock all external endpoints.
+Adding specific behavior for each endpoint can be done in test case definition in 'with-mocks' section.

 ## Validation

 Validation is one of key properties to any testing system.
 SIP Test Kit supports validation for batch testing.